Why Machines Learn

 • Then there is a foray into notation: linear equations (relationships) with weights (aka coefficients) and symbols (variables).
 Also sigma notation.

-• McCulloch and Pitt, 1943, story of their meeting, and their model of a neuron — a neurode — that can implement basic logical operations.
+• McCulloch and Pitt, 1943, story of their meeting, and their model of a neuron — the neurode — that can implement basic logical operations.

 • The MCP Neurode.
 Basically, the neurode takes inputs, combines them according to a function, and outputs a 1 if they are over a threshold theta, and a 0 otherwise.
 If you allow inputs to be negative and lead to inhibition, as well as allow neuroses [sometimes spell-correct is pretty funny] to connect to one another, you can implement all of boolean logic.
 The problem, however, is that the thresholds theta must be hand-crafted.